Chart Color Schemes

 Rockhampton Surrounds - North hosts a notably older demographic compared to the national average

-Rockhampton Surrounds - North has a median age of 44 years, which is slightly higher than Queensland's average of 41 years and considerably older than Australia's median age of 38 years.
-The age profile shows that the 55-64 year-old group is particularly prominent at 15.3%, while the 25-34 year-old group is relatively smaller at 9.8% compared to the rest of Queensland.
-Between 2021 and the present, the 0-4 age group has increased from 4.7% to 6.0% of the population, while the 75-84 age cohort has also grown from 4.9% to 6.0%.
-Conversely, the 55-64 age group has decreased from 16.8% to 15.3%.
-Population forecasts for 2041 indicate significant demographic changes in Rockhampton Surrounds - North.
-The 25-34 year-old cohort is projected to grow strongly by 18%, adding 89 residents to reach a total of 587.
-In contrast, population declines are projected for the 5-14 and 55-64 age cohorts.
+At 44 years, Rockhampton Surrounds - North's median age is marginally above the Regional Qld average of 41 and similarly considerably older than Australia's 38 years.
+The age profile shows 55 - 64 year-olds are particularly prominent (15.3%), while the 25 - 34 group is comparatively smaller (9.8%) than in Regional Qld.
+Since 2021, the 0 to 4 age group has grown from 4.7% to 6.0% of the population, while the 75 to 84 cohort increased from 4.9% to 6.0%.
+Conversely, the 55 to 64 cohort has declined from 16.8% to 15.3%.
+Population forecasts for 2041 indicate substantial demographic changes for Rockhampton Surrounds - North.
+The 25 to 34 cohort shows the strongest projected growth at 18%, adding 89 residents to reach 587.
+In contrast, population declines are projected for the 5 to 14 and 55 to 64 cohorts.